Sharpening Part 2 – The Journey

 Historical Precedence

 Versions of the oilpot have been used in all nations since ancient times.
 Indeed, we know from the archaeological record that tallow, simply rendered animal fat, was commonly placed in open grease pots to use as a tool lubricant in Europe and America from pre-Roman times right up until petroleum products, including petroleum-based waxes, became widely available in the 1920’s.
-I am told that the black crust found on many antique plane bodies (wood planes not airplanes) and workbenches is a remnant of this tallow oxidized, hardened, and combined with dirt.
+I am told that the black crust found on many antique plane bodies (wood planes not airplanes) and workbenches is a remnant of this tallow, albeit oxidized, hardened, and combined with dirt.

 Vegetable oil was more commonly used in Asia, and probably in Europe as well.